fortmatic/wallete/README.md

 # Wallette

-Wallete is Multi-Signature Ethereum wallet that utilizes the [Magic SDK](https://docs.magic.link/) for the user authentication.
+Wallette is Multi-Signature Ethereum wallet that utilizes the [Magic SDK](https://docs.magic.link/) for the user authentication.
 This allows the user to interact with the Rinkeby (Ethereum testnet) without cumbersome passkeys or addresses.
 Besides Rinkeby, Magic also supports Ropsten, Kovan, and a [custom node](https://docs.magic.link/blockchains/ethereum#use-different-networks).
 The contract the web app interacts with is included in the contracts folder.

 ## Installation